 Hop aboard the Pannenkoekenboot—Pancake Boat, literally—and travel down the iconic IJ river for 75 minutes.
 For just €19.50 a person, you can eat unlimited traditional Dutch pancakes while you cruise along the river.

 Visiting Amsterdam with kids?
-This is the boat tour for you!
+Then this is the boat tour for you!
 There’s a playroom on the boat to keep the kids entertained so that you can enjoy the view!

 2. Canal Ring Tours

 The reason I started this list of Amsterdam tips with canal tours is because the canal rings (Grachtengordel in Dutch) is something that makes our city unique, and a sight not to miss.

 And, there’s no better way to explore the canals such as the Singel, Prinsengracht, or Keizersgracht than via a boat tour.

 Float past our iconic 17th-century canal houses, pass by the Anne Frank House from the comfort of your boat seat.
 If the weather’s a bit fickle, bundle up and have some hot drinks.
 But if you’re traveling during the summer, enjoy Amsterdam at its best and watch how the Dutch soak up the sun on boats, on the side of the canal, and on lively terraces.

 Tip: If you love trying local food check out this Amsterdam canal cruise and food tour!

 Rooftop Views in Amsterdam